tanishq056/Hiring-assistent-chatbot/README.md

-# 🧠 TalentScout Hiring Assistant
+# Hiring Assistent Chatbot

 ## 📌 Project Overview

-**TalentScout Hiring Assistant** is an intelligent Streamlit-based chatbot that automates and enhances the candidate screening process.
+**Hiring Assistent Chatbot** is an intelligent Streamlit-based chatbot that automates and enhances the candidate screening process.
 By leveraging **LLMs (LLaMA 3 70B via Groq)** and resume parsing tools, it gathers structured candidate data, assesses technical competencies, and generates an evaluation report — all within an interactive, dynamic UI.
 The assistant adapts its questioning style based on user inputs and confidence levels, offering a highly personalized and scalable interview experience.

 ---

 ## ⚙️ Installation Instructions

 ### 1. Clone the Repository

 ```bash
 git clone https://github.com/yourusername/talent-scout-assistant.git